Workout After Eating: How Long to Wait by Meal and Intensity

 People obsess over food timing and forget water.
 Dehydration makes nausea and cramps worse.
 Sip water across the day.
 Electrolytes matter in long, hot, or sweaty sessions.
 No, you don’t need to chug.
 Yes, you should show up hydrated.

 Feels like a brick.
 Solution: extend the warm-up.
 Start slower.
-Add 10–15 minutes of time since last bite next time.
+Add 10 to 15 minutes of time since last bite next time.
 Re-check meal fat and fiber.

 Burning in the throat or chest.
 Solution: wait longer, avoid spicy/acidic foods pre-workout, and go easy on coffee.
 GERD folks, lift torso in warm-ups and pick low-impact cardio.